acearun/managedsolutions/Documentation/Workloads/sql-configs.md

 The net effect is that the monitoring VM will begin collecting SQL metrics from the two SQL instances corresponding to the connection strings.

 ### Parameters
-Parameters are basically tokens that can be referenced in the profile configuration via JSON templating.
+Parameters are basically tokens that can be referenced in the profile configuration via templating.
 Parameters have a name and a value; values can be any JSON type including objects and arrays.
-In the SQL config, the only  required parameter is `connections` and expects an array of connection strings.
+In the SQL config, the required parameters include `sqlAzureConnections`, `sqlManagedInstanceConnections` and `sqlVmConnections` and each expects zero or more connection strings as an array.

-Parameters values can reference other parameters.
-In the example above, the parameter `connections` references the parameter `telegrafUsername` using the convention `$telegrafUsername`.
-You can use as many levels of references as needed for your scenario, the only requirement is that referenced parameters need to be defined above the ones using it.

 Parameters can also reference secrets in Key Vault using the same convention.
-For example, `connections` also references the secret `telegrafPassword` using the convention `$telegrafPassword`.
+For example, `sqlAzureConnections` also references the secret `telegrafPassword` using the convention `$telegrafPassword`.

 At run time, all parameters/secrets will be resolved and merged with the profile config to construct the actual config to be used on the machine.